ninegene/bootstrap/README.md

 * `[oh`, `]oh` and `coh` to turn on, turn off and toggle `hlsearch`        highlight search terms
 * `[ow`, `]ow` and `cow` to turn on, turn off and toggle `wrap`            line wrap
-* `[ot`, `]ot` and `cot` to turn on, turn off and toggle `textwidth`       between 0 and 99 (break lone line after textwdith.
+* `[ot`, `]ot` and `cot` to turn on, turn off and toggle `textwidth`       between 0 and 99 (break long line after textwdith.
 0 means don't break long line)
 * `[om`, `]om` and `com` to turn on, turn off and toggle `colorcolumn`     right margin column
 * `[on`, `]on` and `con` to turn on, turn off and toggle `number`          line number
 * `[or`, `]or` and `cor` to turn on, turn off and toggle `relativenumber`  relative line number